What Is Blockchain? A Beginner's Guide

 All information on a blockchain is stored in digital files called blocks.
 These blocks aren’t owned by any central entity; hence, they are decentralized.
 Several elements make up the workings of the technology behind blockchain.

 The whole premise of blockchain is focused on its decentralized nature.
-It is this idea which gave birth to Bitcoin in 2009.
+It is this idea that gave birth to Bitcoin in 2009.
 Preceding this, on October 31, 2008, was the publication of the Bitcoin white paper, entitled Bitcoin: A Peer-to-Peer Electronic Cash System, by its pseudonymous creator, Satoshi Nakamoto.
 This document lays out how Nakamoto envisaged blockchain technology would work and his vision for a monetary system away from the reaches of banks: a system for the people.

 Nakamoto proposed a “purely peer-to-peer version of electronic cash that would allow online payments to be sent directly from one party to another without going through a financial institution.”
 On January 3, 2009, the genesis block on the Bitcoin blockchain was created.
 This was the first step in revolutionizing traditional, centralized bank-focused financial systems as we know them.